List of regular polytopes: Hyperbolic tilings

 Tessellations of hyperbolic 2-space are hyperbolic tilings.
 There are infinitely many regular tilings in H2.
 As stated above, every positive integer pair {p,q} such that 1/p + 1/q < 1/2 gives a hyperbolic tiling.
 In fact, for the general Schwarz triangle (p, q, r) the same holds true for 1/p + 1/q + 1/r < 1.

-There are a number of different ways to display the hyperbolic plane, including the Poincaré disc model which maps the plane into a circle, as shown below.
+There are a number of different ways to display the hyperbolic plane, including the Poincaré disk model which maps the plane into a circle, as shown below.
 It should be recognized that all of the polygon faces in the tilings below are equal-sized and only appear to get smaller near the edges due to the projection applied, very similar to the effect of a camera fisheye lens.